Multi-shot Temporal Event Localization: a Benchmark: MUSES Dataset

 \subsection{Baseline Approach}

 \textbf{Pipeline.}~We adopt the detection by classifying proposal paradigm following Fast R-CNN~\cite{girshick2015fast}.
-Taking a video and a set of temporal proposals as input, our baseline approach is comprised of three steps: 1) feature extraction.
+Taking a video and a set of temporal proposals (refer to the supplementary material for proposal generation) as input, our baseline approach is comprised of three steps: 1) feature extraction.
 As~\cite{zeng2019graph,chao2018rethinking, zhao2020bottom}, we use the I3D~\cite{carreira2017quo} network to extract a 1D feature for the input video; 2) temporal aggregation.
 The feature will be forwarded into a temporal aggregation module, which is detailed below, to mitigate the intra-instance variations caused by shot cuts; 3) proposal evaluation.
 For each proposal, a feature representation is extracted via RoI pooling \cite{girshick2015fast}.
 Two classifiers are utilized respectively to predict the category and the completeness of the proposal.
 A boundary regressor is also employed to adjust the boundaries.

 \textbf{Temporal Aggregation.}~As analyzed in Sec.~\ref{sec:characteristics}, shot cuts will result in large inter-snippet variations.
 One of the keys is to enhance the feature coherence within a single instance.
 To this end, we present a simple yet effective module called temporal aggregation to improve the feature discriminative power of each snippet.